logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 };
 ```

-Since we are using a factory function our blog file will look slighty differnt.
+Since we are using a factory function our blog file will look slightly different.

 ```diff
 - import  DeleteAction  from  "../../plugins/delete-test";